 Try to stick to your allotted time slots as much as possible.
 You don't have to be rigid.
 But sticking to the time frames will ensure a smooth, engaging, impactful webinar.

 A note on sales offers: we'll outline the different types of webinars in a future guide.
 For now, just know that not all webinars have sales as the primary goal.

 For example, a paid webinar is its own "product."
 You've already made the sale!
 Other webinars may be strictly for lead nurturing, etc.

 This guide assumes you plan to leverage a live lesson into sales, hence the 7-minute pitch period.

-That said, good webinar platforms include specific sales offer tools that let you create pre-packaged, clickable offers that pop up at a time of your choosing — regardless of how much time you actually devote to pitching them.
+That said, good webinar platforms include specific sales offer tools that let you create clickable offers.
+Those offers pop up at a time of your choosing — regardless of how much time you actually devote to pitching them.

 There you have it!
 Your webinar lesson will be well-planned and ready for prime time.

 Now, let's take that structure and content, and apply it to a webinar host's best friend: the slide presentation.